-Gunung Tujuh is a massive, extinct volcano whose eruption in ancient times blew apart the top of the mountain, eventually forming a large, 4.5 km long lake in the crater left behind.
+Gunung Tujuh is a massive, extinct volcano whose eruption in ancient times blew apart the top of the mountain, eventually forming a large, 4.5 km long lake, Danau Gunung Tujuh, in the crater left behind.
 Being completely within the Kerinci Seblat National Park, the surrounding peaks (of which there are 7 – hence the name “Tujuh” in Indonesian), are home to a wide variety of wildlife.
 The caldera lake, at around 2000 meters, is the highest in Southeast Asia.
 Being up there, with the clouds clinging to the primeval forests all around, it truly feels like you’ve stepped into a prehistoric lost world.
 There are even tales of the mountain being home to a mysterious creature: the elusive Orang Pendek.

 The trek up to the lake takes approximately three hours, plus or minus an hour depending on your level of fitness, and how much time you take to slow down and notice the environment around you.
 It’s a fairly strenuous hike (no switchbacks in Indonesia), with the tree roots forming a type of staircase in places.